Just in case: These ski insurances are really worthwhile

 The costs that arise during a rescue by the mountain rescue service can also be covered financially.

-What is better, individual policies or the all-round carefree package?
+Which is better, individual policies or the all-round carefree package?

 The rule of thumb for winter sports enthusiasts is: it’s better to be covered and enjoy the fun on the slopes without any worries.

-FAQs on insurance
+FAQ’s on ski insurance

 Does everyone necessarily need ski insurance?

 That depends on the individual case.
-Some have excellent policies that also protect against accidents on skiing holidays.
+Some have excellent policies that also protect against accidents on ski holidays.
 But this is by no means true for all insurances.
 Some policies may have gaps or do not cover accidents abroad.
 Therefore, check your policies thoroughly and, if in doubt, take out a ski insurance policy.

 Which policies really make sense?

-Do I need salvage insurance?
+Do I need rescue insurance?

 Helicopter operations in ski accidents are rare, but when they are necessary, it can be expensive.
-In particular, skiers who enjoy off-piste skiing should consider salvage insurance.
+In particular, skiers who enjoy off-piste skiing should consider rescue insurance.
 Often these insurances are also included in ski insurance packages.

-Who needs travel cancellation insurance?
+Who needs trip cancellation insurance?

 • Author: SnowTrex